py2ai/py2ai.github.io/_posts/2021-01-01-Faster-video-transfer-over-wifi.md

 featured-img: pubsub
 summary: This tutorial is short and simple implementation of server client modules in Publish/Subscribe mode to transfer video frames
 ---
-Hi friends!
+Hi friends HAPPY NEW YEAR 2021!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.

 <br>